Enigma Variations: Counterpoints

 Another theory has been published in 2007 by Hans Westgeest.
 He has argued that the real theme of the work consists of only nine notes: G–E♭–A♭–F–B♭–F–F–A♭–G. The rhythm of this theme (in 4/4 time, with a crotchet rest on the first beat of each bar) is based on the rhythm of Edward Elgar's own name ("Edward Elgar": short-short-long-long, then reversed long-long-short-short and a final note).
 Elgar meaningfully composed this short "Elgar theme" as a countermelody to the beginning of the hidden "principal Theme" of the piece, i.e. the theme of the slow movement of Beethoven's Pathétique sonata, a melody which indeed is "larger" and "well-known".

 The opening notes of the Beethoven theme (top) are repeated in the "Elgar theme" (bottom).

 When the two themes are combined each note of (the first part of) the Beethoven theme is followed by the same note in the Elgar theme.
 So musically Elgar "follows" Beethoven closely, as Jaeger told him to do (see above, Var.
 IX) and, by doing so, in the vigorous, optimistic Finale the artist triumphs over his sadness and loneliness, expressed in the minor melody from the beginning.
 The whole piece is based on this "Elgar theme", in which the Beethoven theme is hidden (and so the latter "goes through and over the whole set, but is not played").
 Dora Penny could not solve the enigma.
 Elgar had expected she would: "I'm surprised.
-I thought that you of all people would guess it."
+I thought that you of all people would guess it".
 Even later she could not when Elgar had told her in private about the Beethoven story and the Pathétique theme behind the Jaeger/Nimrod-variation (see above, Var.
 IX) because she did not see the connection between this and the enigma.

 Other musical themes

-If Robert John Buckley's statement about the theme being "a counterpoint to some well-known melody" (which is endorsed by what Elgar himself disclosed to F. G. Edwards in 1900) is disregarded or discounted the field opens up to admit other kinds of connection with well-known themes.
+If Buckley's statement about the theme being "a counterpoint to some well-known melody" (which is endorsed by what Elgar himself disclosed to F. G. Edwards in 1900) is disregarded or discounted the field opens up to admit other kinds of connection with well-known themes.